legalthings/mustache-tidy/README.md

 ### 1. Remove tags with only section tags

-All HTML nodes that only contains start and/or end section tags are with the inner content.
+All HTML nodes that only contains start and/or end section tags are replaced with these tags.

 ```html
 <p>{{# foo }}</p>